rodgerbj/boilerplate/README.md

 A installable zip file of the last version you can find in the release tab.
 So you do not need to clone this repo.

-The boilerplates are in the folder src.
+The boilerplates are in the folder `src`.
 They can be installed as-is using the Extension Manager.
 However, the component, module and plugin will be called Foo :)

-The easiest way is to copy the files in
+The easiest way is to copy

-- adminsitrator folder in the administrator folder of your Joomla installation.
+- the files in administrator folder in the administrator folder of your Joomla installation.
-- components folder in the components folder of your Joomla installation.
+- the files in components folder in the components folder of your Joomla installation.
-- media folder in the media folder of your Joomla installation.
+- the files in media folder in the media folder of your Joomla installation.

-Then you can run discover in Joomla
+Then you can run discover this extension via Joomla System Installer.

-To create installable zip packages, you need to run 'composer i' and and after that 'vendor/bin/robo build' and in the 'dist' folder it is ready to be installed.
+To create installable zip packages, you need to run `composer i` and and after that `vendor/bin/robo build` and in the `dist` folder it is ready to be installed.

 # Customizing